 - Obtain an advanced degree.
 If you’re looking for a career instead of a part time job, earning a master’s degree in a relevant field of study can make you a stronger candidate for higher-level positions.
 Master’s degree programs can expand your network of contacts, offer mentorship and expose you to new opportunities — all of which can put you on the right path in finding the right NGO to work with.

 - Complete any relevant training.
 Depending on the position you’re looking for, consider any training or relevant certifications that will shore up your resume.
 If you’re applying for technical positions, do you have certifications in data science, business analytics or cybersecurity?
 If you’re looking for project or program management positions, do you have certifications in business analysis, team leadership or popular business-related platforms like Salesforce or Hubspot?
-What about certifications in diversity, equity and inclusion?
+What about certifications that promote inclusive excellence?
 There are even specific certification programs for NGO management.

 - Learning a relevant language.
 Many NGOs operate on an international scale, so while learning multiple languages might not be necessary, it is a great asset.
 Even if you’re not interested in working outside of your home country, being able to communicate in a second language can make you a stronger candidate for a position with an NGO.
 Even if you’re not (yet) fluent, showing the willingness to learn will only help your career aspirations.